YanaGushlevskaya/kottans-frontend/README.md

 I previously tried to use git but mostly used only the main commands: git init/add/commit/pull/push/merge.
 These courses helped to structure information and understand how to work with GitHub.
 The [learngitbranching](https://learngitbranching.js.org/) course was very interesting and helped to consolidate knowledge.
-What surprised me and what I am going to use in the future - "cherry-pick" and "rebase".
+What surprised me and what I am going to use in the future - "cherry-pick" and "reba se".

 [screenshots](https://github.com/YanaGushlevskaya/kottans-frontend/tree/master/task_git_basics)